6. Find Peace at the Montserrat Monastery in Barcelona

 But of course, it’s something different to try it directly in Valencia.

 The most typical Paella is actually with rabbit meat.
-There are also vegetarian options, a fish paella, black rice paella and only meat paella without rabbit.
-There is also a mix paella of fish and meat.
+There are also vegetarian options, a fish paella, black rice paella, and only meat paella without the rabbit.
+There is also a mixed paella of fish and meat.

 Except maybe Vegans…